The Sandman: The Kindly Ones: Reception

 Steve Faragher reviewed Sandman: The Kindly Ones for Arcane magazine, rating it a 9 out of 10 overall.
 Faragher comments that "This is still one of the greatest tales ever told in a graphic novel and is essential reading for anyone who wants to try and tell believable and yet fantastical episodic stories.
 Gaiman is a master of his craft."

+Adaptations

+The entire story arc is adapted throughout episodes seven through ten of the second season of The Sandman.